maojrs/topics_book/book/docs/introduction.md

 ## Outline of chapters
 Each chapter in the book introduces a topic, and it follows this basic outline:

-1. **Brief introduction:** a brief introduction to the topic, which likely uses some audiovisual media to illustrate the relevance and interesting aspects of the topic.
+1. **Introduction:** a brief introduction to the topic, which likely uses some audiovisual media to illustrate the relevance and interesting aspects of the topic.
+It might also include some historical context.
 2. **The topic presentation:** this is the main content of each chapter, where all the required concepts are presented through explanantions, visuals and interactive apps.
 This will likely contain several sections.
-3. **Historical background and broader context:** a brief explanantion of the historical and current relevance of the concepts introduced is given, so the student can understand the broader context and impact of the topic discussed.
+3. **Concluding remarks:** this contains a brief summary of what was done in the notebook.
+It might also include additional historical context and the current relevance of the concepts introduced.
+The goal of this section is to show the student the broader context and impact of the topic discussed.
 4. **Suggested projects:** a list of suggested projects.
 Each suggested project contains a small description that serves as a guideline, and each one is given a difficulty level from one to five stars.
 The difficulty level is just a guideline, but it will differ greatly depending on the background of the student.
 5. **References:** relevant references to the text and for the student to investigate the topic further.